npcooley/AAClassification/README.md

  $ : chr [1:1672354] "Root; K00844; Eukaryotes; Arthropods; Insects; Insects" "Root; K00844; Eukaryotes; Animals; Arthropods; Chelicerates" "Root; K00844; Eukaryotes; Animals; Vertebrates; Reptiles" "Root; K00844; Eukaryotes; Animals; Arthropods; Insects" ...
 ```

 Seqs is an AAStringSet or DNAStringSet of sequences, each with a unique name to use as a test set for these methods.
-Both AAs and NTs were used in this paper and are supplied for transparency.
+Both AAs and NTs were used in this manuscript and are supplied for transparency.
 The supplied sequences were webscraped from KEGG along with all of their relevant metadata.

 ```
 > Seqs